EndPointCorp/end-point-blog/2014/07/10/facebook-twitter-google-plus-sharing.html.md

 author: Marina Lohova
 gh_issue_number: 1010
 tags: social-networks
-title: Facebook, Twitter, Google Plus sharing with the url
+title: Facebook, Twitter, Google+ sharing with the URL
 ---

 This blog post is intended for the folks who spent way more time displaying social sharing buttons on their websites than originally planned.
-My buttons were supposed to bring up the Share Dialog for Facebook, Twitter and Google Plus platforms.
+My buttons were supposed to bring up the Share Dialog for Facebook, Twitter and Google+ platforms.
 I had the requirement to display a custom logo and a custom description.
 It seemed easy... until it turned out to be rather difficult.

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2014/07/10/facebook-twitter-google-plus-sharing/image-0-big.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" src="/blog/2014/07/10/facebook-twitter-google-plus-sharing/image-0.png"/></a></div>